 Registering now will ensure that you will be kept updated with the latest developments, information on how to participate, etc.

 Because our participants will be widely distributed across time zones, we will have a set of core hours (1000-1600 US Eastern Daylight Time) for all of our presentations and other common events.

 DEMONSTRATIONS AND GAME PLAY:

-If you would like to host a game demonstration and playthrough, please register here by 10 July.
+If you would like to host a game demonstration and playthrough, please register here.
 Please fill out a separate form for each session of a game playthrough or demonstration you will host.

-1. Connections staff will post a list of all games, demos, and host e-mail addresses or registration links on the Connections website by 13 July so players can register and coordinate with hosts as needed.
+1. Connections staff will post a list of all games, demos, and host e-mail addresses or registration links on the Connections 2020 agenda page so players can register and coordinate with hosts as needed.
 Hosts are responsible for tracking their own registrations and communicating with their participants, but Connections will post on the website when a host notifies us that a game or demo has reached maximum capacity.

 2. Before the end of the conference, hosts let us know how many people participated in each game or demonstration so we can measure interest for future events (via a short Google form).